-At least 30,000 U.S. citizens sustain injuries in non-fatal electrocution accidents across the U.S. every year, and several thousand Americans get killed after deadly contact with electricity.
-While many of these injuries occur on the job or at a construction site, many of them also happen to consumers simply going about their business.
+At least 30,000 U.S. citizens sustain injuries in non-fatal electrocution accidents across the U.S. every year.
+Several thousand Americans get killed after deadly contact with electricity.
+While many of these injuries occur on the job or at a construction site, many also happen to consumers simply going about their business.

-If you or a loved one have suffered serious injuries as a result of electric shock or electrocution on someone else’s property, then you should seek legal counsel immediately.
+If you or a loved one have suffered serious injuries due to electric shock or electrocution on someone else’s property, you should seek legal counsel immediately.
 The Law Offices of Michael S. Lamonsoff, PLLC, has extensive experience successfully representing the victims of New York premises electrocution claims.

 What type of damages can be awarded in an electrocution claim?

-The type and amount of damages that can be awarded in an electrocution claim will be different from case to case.
-It’s important that you contact an attorney right away so that we can evaluate the facts of your case and correctly determine the applicable legal principles.
+The type and amount of damages that can be awarded in an electrocution claim will differ from case to case.
+It’s important that you contact an attorney right away so we can evaluate the facts of your case and correctly determine the applicable legal principles.

 What causes electrocution accidents?